CIML-bioinformatic/JPGlab_LysoDC/README.md

-# Differentiation pathways and migratory ability of monocyte-derived phagocytes in Peyer’s patches
+# Differentiation paths of Peyer’s patch LysoDC are linked to sampling site positioning, migration and T cell priming

 ## Article information

-**Title:** Differentiation pathways and migratory ability of monocyte-derived phagocytes in Peyer’s patches
+**Title:** Differentiation paths of Peyer’s patch LysoDC are linked to sampling site positioning, migration and T cell priming

-**Authors:** Johnny Bonnardel 1,3,4,&, Clément Da Silva 1,5,&, Camille Wagner 1,&, Lionel Spinelli 1, Cynthia Arroyo Portilla 1, Julie Tomas 1, Margaux Lagier 1, Lionel Chasson 1, Marion Masse 1, Marc Dalod 1, Alexandre Chollat-Namy 2, Jean-Pierre Gorvel 1 and Hugues Lelouard 1
+**Authors:** Camille Wagner 1,&, Johnny Bonnardel 1,4,5,&, Clément Da Silva 1,6,&, Lionel Spinelli 1, Cynthia Arroyo Portilla 1,2, Julie Tomas 1, Margaux Lagier 1, Lionel Chasson 1, Marion Masse 1, Marc Dalod 1, Alexandre Chollat-Namy 3, Jean- Pierre Gorvel 1 and Hugues Lelouard 1,*

 1 Aix Marseille Univ, CNRS, INSERM, CIML, Marseille, France.

+2 Departamento de Análisis Clínicos, Facultad de Microbiología, Universidad de Costa Rica, San José, Costa Rica.

-2 Pathological anatomy and cytology laboratory, Marseille, France.
+3 Pathological anatomy and cytology laboratory, Marseille, France.

-3 Present address: Department of Biomedical molecular Biology, Ghent University, Ghent, Belgium.
+4 Current address: Department of Biomedical molecular Biology, Ghent University, Ghent, Belgium.

-4 Present address: Laboratory of Myeloid Cell Ontogeny and Functional Specialisation, VIB Center for Inflammation Research, Ghent, Belgium.
+5 Current address: Laboratory of Myeloid Cell Ontogeny and Functional Specialisation, VIB Center for Inflammation Research, Ghent, Belgium.

-5 Present address: Immunology Section, Lund University, Lund 221 84, Sweden.
+6 Current address: Immunology Section, Lund University, Lund 221 84, Sweden.

 & these authors contributed equally to this work.

-Correspondence: Hugues Lelouard, Centre d'Immunologie de Marseille-Luminy, Marseille, 13288, France.
-Phone: + 33 4 91 26 94 16; Fax: + 33 4 91 26 94 30; e-mail: lelouard@ciml.univ-mrs.fr
+* correspondence: Hugues Lelouard, Centre d'Immunologie de Marseille-Luminy, Marseille, 13288, France.
+Phone: + 33 491269416; Fax: + 33 491269430; e-mail: lelouard@ciml.univ- mrs.fr

 **Abstract:**
 The specialized monocyte-derived phagocytes termed LysoDC are hallmarks of Peyer’s patches where their main function is to sample pathogens.
-However, their differentiation pathway, their migratory ability as well as their human counterpart remain uncharacterized.
-From single-cell RNA sequencing, we built LysoDC differentiation trajectories and fate diversity in correlation with their location.
-One of the LysoDC differentiation subsets is located in the follicle in a CXCR5-independent manner whereas the others reside in the subepithelial dome (SED) and mature as they get closer to the epithelium.
-Immature subepithelial LysoDC display proliferative activities.
-Mature subepithelial LysoDC acquire a gene signature shared with conventional DC but do not migrate in the interfollicular regions (IFR) at steady state.
-However, upon stimulation, they acquire the chemokine receptor CCR7 and migrate from the SED to the IFR where they interact with helper T cells.
-Finally, we show that a similar population of LysoDC populates human Peyer’s patches.
+Here, we studied their differentiation pathway in relation with their sampling, migratory and T cell priming abilities.
+All LysoDC differentiation states display similar phagocytic activity.
+One of them is located in follicles in a CXCR5-independent manner whereas the others reside in subepithelial domes (SED) and mature as they get closer to the epithelium.
+Immature LysoDC proliferate.
+Fully mature LysoDC acquire a gene signature shared with conventional DC and prime naïve T cells in vitro but, at steady state, do not migrate in naïve T cells-enriched interfollicular regions (IFR).
+However, upon stimulation, they express the chemokine receptor CCR7 and migrate from the SED to the IFR periphery where they strongly interact with proliferative T cells.
+Finally, we show that LysoDC populate human Peyer’s patches, strengthening their interest as targets for modulating intestinal immunity.

 ---
 ---